AtrCheema/SeqMetrics/paper/paper.md

 values for evaluation.
 The GUI provides a clean and organized layout, guiding users through the evaluation workflow with clear instructions.
 With its simplicity and ease of use, the GUI empowers users to perform regression and classification model assessments effortlessly.
-Whether you are a seasoned data scientist or a beginner, the SeqMetrics GUI enhances accessibility and efficiency in evaluating model performance without compromising on robustness and precision.
+The SeqMetrics GUI enhances accessibility and efficiency in evaluating model performance for both seasoned data scientists and beginners, without compromising on robustness and precision.
 Therefore, the design of the SeqMetrics is equally beneficial for advanced programmers as well as for those with limited programming knowledge.